GENE2HUB/FullStackFinalProjectInPython/README.md

 ### _Known Issues:_
 ### _1.Mobile application testing:_
+>Testing the Mortgage Calculator App:
->The mortgage calculator app was initially tested exclusively on Android devices due to the need for an Apple developer license to distribute on iOS.
-However, to test the app on an iPhone within our existing infrastructure, simply acquire an Apple developer license and provide the device's unique identifier (UUID).
-No modifications to the app's code are required.
+Initially, the mortgage calculator app was tested exclusively on Android devices due to the requirement for an Apple developer license to distribute the app on iOS.
+To facilitate testing on an iPhone within our existing infrastructure, an Apple developer license needs to be acquired, and the device's unique identifier (UUID) must be provided.
+No changes to the app's code are necessary for this process.

-### _2. conflicts between AUT (_Application Under Test_):_
+### _2. Resolving Conflicts Between Applications Under Test (AUT)::_
->Sometimes can be conflicts with some dependencies the applications are using same ports for example Mobile application and Desktop application the same port 4723.
-Hence, the port Mobile application use was changed to 4724 to solve the dependency.
+>Occasionally, conflicts arise when applications share the same dependencies, such as using identical ports.
+For instance, both a mobile application and a desktop application might be set to use port 4723.
+To resolve this conflict, the mobile application's port was changed to 4724, eliminating the dependency issue.